srobo/website/_posts/2020-11-21-sr2021-kickstart-and-rules-published.md

 - watch our [livestream][livestream] where we explain the game and how this year's competition will work.
 - download [the presentation][presentation] in which we explain this year’s game and how the competition is running this year.
-- download [the microgames][microgames] which are small activities designed to let you become familiar with the Student Robotics kit.
+- download [the microgames][microgames] which are small activities designed to let you become familiar with the Student Robotics simulator.

 [rules]: https://studentrobotics.org/docs/rules/
 [livestream]: https://www.youtube.com/watch?v=cQOgo0Gh4iA